Football for Friendship: Friendship bracelet

 "The symbol of the movement is a two-color bracelet, it is as simple and understandable as the inherent values of the Football for Friendship program".

-Young participants in the program have tied Friendship Bracelets on the wrists of famous sportsmen and public figures, including Dick Advocaat, Anatoly Timoshchuk and Luis Netu, Franz Beckenbauer, Luis Fernandev, Didier Drogba, Max Meyer, Fatma Samura, Leon Gorecka, Domenico Krishito, Michel Salgado, Alexander Kerzhakov, Dimas Pirros, Miodrag Bozovic, Adelina Sotnikova, Yuri Kamenets.
+Young participants in the program have tied Friendship Bracelets on the wrists of famous sportsmen and public figures, including Dick Advocaat, Anatoly Timoshchuk, Luis Netu, Franz Beckenbauer, Luis Fernandev, Didier Drogba, Max Meyer, Fatma Samura, Leon Gorecka, Domenico Krishito, Michel Salgado, Alexander Kerzhakov, Dimas Pirros, Miodrag Bozovic, Adelina Sotnikova and Yuri Kamenets.

-First Ever NFT Trophy for Best Goal of UEFA EURO 2020
+NFT trophy for best goal of UEFA Euro 2020

-In May 2021, UEFA announced that Gazprom would be a partner to EURO 2020 and EURO 2024.
-According to the partnership terms, the company would present the UEFA EURO 2020 best goal prize for the first time ever made in the NFT format.
+In May 2021, UEFA announced that Gazprom would be a partner to Euro 2020 and Euro 2024.
+According to the partnership terms, the company would present the UEFA Euro 2020 best goal prize, made, for the first time ever, in the NFT format.

-The physical prototype of the prize was created by the Russian caligraffiti artist Pokras Lampas at the Gazprom booth in the fan zone at Konyushennaya Square, St. Petersburg, as an installation artwork featuring 432 footballs ornamented with calligraphic patterns.
+The physical prototype of the prize was created by the Russian calligraffiti artist Pokras Lampas at the Gazprom booth in the fan zone at Konyushennaya Square, St. Petersburg, as an installation artwork featuring 432 footballs ornamented with calligraphic patterns.

-The digital trophy contained the encrypted names of the 2020 UEFA EURO Championship, Football for Friendship International Children's Social Program and the Nine Core Values it promoted – friendship, equality, fairness, health, peace, devotion, victory, traditions, and honor.
+The digital trophy contained the encrypted names of the 2020 UEFA Euro Championship, Football for Friendship International Children's Social Program and the Nine Core Values it promoted – friendship, equality, fairness, health, peace, devotion, victory, traditions, and honor.

 On 27 June, the installation ceased to exist as a physical object and was reborn as a digital artwork in the NFT format.
-All the footballs were distributed across 11 cities that hosted the UEFA EURO 2020.
+All the footballs were distributed across 11 cities that hosted the UEFA Euro 2020.

 At the official award ceremony on 15 October, the digital trophy was presented to Patrik Schick, the best goal scorer of the 2020 UEFA EURO Championship, and its hologram was handed over as an exhibit to the head offices of the UEFA (Nyon, Switzerland) and Gazprom (St. Petersburg, Russia).